-David Rogers is the Vice President of Marketing and Risk Management for EnVen Energy Corporation.
-He is responsible for the marketing of EnVen's oil and gas production as well as the commercial optimization of midstream infrastructure.
+David Rogers is the Vice President of Industry Affairs for EnVen Energy Corporation.
 Prior to joining Enven Mr. Rogers provided commercial energy services through his consulting firm Wires-Pipes Inc. For over 20 years David has been developing energy marketing and hedging solutions for hydrocarbon producers, pipelines, power generators and merchants.
 During his career he has provided commercial oversight for producers (Shell, ConocoPhillips, Energy XXI), pipelines (Tenneco/El Paso), power generators (InterGen, OG&E, FPL) and energy merchants (Dynegy, AGL/Sequent).
 David received his BS and MBA from Louisiana State University and is a member of the Louisiana Oil & Gas Association (LOGA) Board of Directors.

 Kendall Meyers currently serves as Vice President of Engineering at EnVen Energy Corporation, a privately-held U.S. Gulf of Mexico exploration and production company.
 He joined the start-up company during its initial asset acquisition in 2008.
 During the past 8 years, he has helped aggressively manage the assets and add transformative acquisitions resulting in a 380% growth of the Proved reserves to date.